-Finisterre (Fisterra in Galician) was both the end of the known world until Columbus altered things and the final destination of many of the pilgrims who made the journey to Santiago in past centuries.
-There are various explanations as to how this continuation came about (one such is that is was based on a pre-Christian route to the pagan temple of Ara Solis in Finisterre, erected to honour the sun) but is it also known that a pilgrim infrastructure existed, with “hospitals” in Cée, Corcubión, Finisterre itself and elsewhere.
-Pilgrims in past centuries also continued northwards up the coast to the Santuario de Nuestra Señora de la Barca in Muxía, 29km north of the “end of the world” itself.
+Finisterre (Fisterra in Galician) was the final destination of many of the pilgrims who made the journey to Santiago in past centuries - believed to be the the end of the known world until Columbus in 1492.
+Medieval pilgrims also continued northwards up the coast to the Santuario de Nuestra Señora de la Barca in Muxía, 29km north of the “end of the world” itself.

 Terrain.
 Undulating and with many ups and downs.
 Much of the route is shady, passing through eucalyptus and other woods.
 Many of the paths are old walled lanes and woodland tracks though in the last two of three years many of the older well-used forest paths in the earlier sections of the route have now been tarred.
 The continuation to Muxía by either route is (at present) much quieter.

 Weather/When to go.
 The route can be done at any time of the year, but May to September is suggested due to the longer hours of daylight.
 It is likely to rain at all times of the year in Galicia - they enjoy a more celtic climate!

 Accommodation.
 Refugios in Negreira, Olveiroa, Corcubión, and Finisterre itself and Muxía.
 Pilgrims can also sleep in the old school in Vilaserio and the sports hall in Cée.
 There is hostal accommodation in Negreira, Cée, Corcubión, Finisterre and Muxía.
 All of these places except Vilaserio also have regular bus services to Santiago every day.